natelandau/jdfile/README.md

 -   Avoid overwriting files by adding a unique integer when renaming/moving
 -   Clean entire directory trees
 -   Optionally, show previews of changes to be made before commiting
--   Ignore files listed in a config file
+-   Ignore files listed in a config file by filename or by regex
 -   Specify casing for words which should never be changed (ie. `iMac` will never be re-cased)

 `jdfile` can organize your files into folders.